mcollina/bloomrun/README.md

 -------------------------------------------------------

 <a name="remove"></a>
-### instance.remove(pattern)
+### instance.remove(pattern [,payload])

 Removes a pattern from the Bloomrun instance.
 Filters are rebuilt after each removal which may mean the same pattern is matched by another filter.
+In cases where two patterns differ only by payload, the supplied payload can be used to determine the correct match.

 -------------------------------------------------------